circonus/irondb-docs/api/write-raw.md

-When submitting FlatBuffer-encoded metrics, a client must set the HTTP header `Content-Type` to `application/x-circonus-metric-list-flatbuffer` and set the HTTP header `X-Circonus-Datapoints` to the number of data points within the raw submission.
+When submitting FlatBuffer-encoded metrics, a client must set the HTTP header `Content-Type` to `application/x-circonus-metric-list-flatbuffer` and set the HTTP header `X-Snowth-Datapoints` to the number of data points within the raw submission.